judithmichael/judithmichael.github.io/_pages/academic_service.md

 Conferences and workshops are important for science to promote professional discourse and critical discussions.
 We are happy to contribute to the organization of these events.
 To mention some:

-- General and PC Chair of [EDTconf 2024](https://conf.researchr.org/home/edtconf-2024)
+- General and PC Chair of [EDTconf 2024](https://conf.researchr.org/home/edtconf-2024) and Chair of the EDTconf series Steering Committee (since 2024)
 - PC Chair of [ECMFA 2024](http://www.wikicfp.com/cfp/program?id=813&f=European) and [Modellierung 2024](https://bpt.hpi.uni-potsdam.de/modellierung2024/)
 - Workshop Chair of [SE 2022](https://www.se-2022.de/) and [Modellierung 2022](https://qfam.gi.de/modellierung2022)
 - Organizer of the Workshop on Modeling in (and for) Production